Discovering Magnificent Montpellier, Southern France (tips for the best trip)

 Our top three highlights using the city card were:

-1. Fabre Museum including the nearby Hôtel Sabatier d’Espeyran Museum
+1. Fabre Museum, including the nearby Hôtel Sabatier d’Espeyran Museum

 2. Guided City Tour & Contemporary Montpellier